solana-mobile/mobile-wallet-adapter/spec/spec.md

 Once the URI is opened, the dapp endpoint should attempt to connect to the local WebSocket address, `ws://localhost:<port_number>/solana-wallet`, and proceed to [Session establishment](#session-establishment).

-If the WebSocket transport is not available locally after X seconds, the dapp endpoint should display user guidance (e.g. download a wallet) and present the opportunity to connect to a remote wallet endpoint using one or more of the other association mechanisms.
+If the WebSocket transport is unavailable locally after no less than 30 seconds, the dapp endpoint should display user guidance (e.g. download a wallet) and optionally present the opportunity to connect to a remote wallet endpoint using one or more of the other association mechanisms.

 #### Android

 If a wallet endpoint is installed which has registered an Activity for this URI scheme and format, it will be launched.
-Upon launch via this URI, the wallet endpoint should start a WebSocket server on port `port_number` and begin listening for connections to `/solana-wallet` for X seconds.
+Upon launch via this URI, the wallet endpoint should start a WebSocket server on port `port_number` and begin listening for connections to `/solana-wallet` for no less than 10 seconds.
 This websocket server should only accept connections from the localhost.

 Whether launched from a web browser or a native dapp endpoint, the Intent’s action will be [`android.intent.action.VIEW`](https://developer.android.com/reference/android/content/Intent#ACTION_VIEW) and the category will be [`android.intent.category.BROWSABLE`](https://developer.android.com/reference/android/content/Intent#CATEGORY_BROWSABLE).
 When launched by a web browser, no caller identity will be available, and as such, the referrer details available within the Intent cannot be used to verify the origin of the association.
 When launched by a native dapp endpoint, this Intent should be sent with [`startActivityForResult`](https://developer.android.com/reference/android/app/Activity#startActivityForResult(android.content.Intent,%20int)), allowing the wallet endpoint to query the caller identity.
 The result returned to the calling dapp endpoint is not specified.